 CS224N: Natural Language Processing with Deep Learning

 This is a must-take course for anyone interested in NLP.
-It’s been taught by two people that I have a lot of admiration for: Professor Richard Socher and Professor Chris Manning.
+It’s been taught by a professor I have a lot of admiration for: Chris Manning.
 The course is well organized and well taught.
 I was so impressed when I took the course and the professor mentioned a paper that was published last week.
 In Vietnam, we’re only taught things that were published at least a decade ago.

 The assignments, while useful, can sometimes be frustrating as training NLP models can take a long time.
 The final project can be open-ended and fun.